akhila4410/Stock_market/README.md

 Aside from LSTM, ARIMA is a trendy model for Time Series Forecasting.

+In this project, we predict the stock price for upcoming days using a few stock parameters like volume, close price, etc using the LSTM model.

 Implementation Steps:
 1. Import the Required Libraries
 2. Read the CSV file